At Woodlands, we follow the National Curriculum for English.

 - are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

-Our Power Teaching and Learning approach teaches children to explore the writer’s craft through examination of a wide variety of fiction and non-fiction texts.
-Children explore writers’ vocabulary choices and the meaning of words in context.
-Children are then encouraged to write with their reader in mind – identifying the topic, audience and purpose for each piece of writing.
+In English children are given the opportunity to explore a wide variety of both fiction and non-fiction texts.
+These texts give children the opportunity to develop their reading fluency and understanding and to develop a wide vocabulary by exploring the meaning of words in context.
 Children write to entertain, inform, discuss and persuade following the long term plan for the year.
 Grammar teaching is an essential part of the writing process.

 Spelling is taught following the Spelling Shed scheme and all children have access to online resources to practise their spelling at home.
 Handwriting is taught following Penpals and children work hard to earn their Pen Licence and be awarded with a handwriting pen in KS2.